I quit teaching

 2. I became a better person.

 I hate to say I was depressed.
 I wasn’t.
 I just wasn’t happy.
 I wasn’t filling my cup with gratitude and happiness.
 I’d listen to people complain about the life they lived over and over again, and by people, I mean fellow teachers.
 Not all of them, just some of them.
 Those few sucked the life out of me.
 They took the wind straight out of my sails daily.
 That is, until I decided to take control.
 I began closing my door during planning.
 If I needed to regroup, I’d go for a walk and listen to a motivational podcast.
 It began molding my life and shaping the way I dealt with the Negative Nancys/Debbie Downers in my school.
 Let’s be honest, you are thinking of a few right now.
+Teachers leaving the profession wasn’t something I wanted to be known for, but I knew if I was to get out of teaching I needed to do something fast.

 3. I started living to teach instead of teaching to live.